Measurement of neutron yield by 62 MeV proton beam on a thick Beryllium target: Data analysis

 At low neutron energy $T_n<0.47$ MeV liquid scintillators were not efficient enough to determine the neutron flux.
 This energy range was measured by two different detectors: one was a $^3$He tube (Canberra 150NH50/5A) and the other a silicon detector (Micron MSX09) covered with a $^6$Li converter.
 Both preamplified detector pulses were amplified by an Ortec 672 spectroscopy amplifiers and then digitized by the same DAQ system using a SILENA 4418 peak sensing ADC.
 In few special runs these detectors were installed on the same supports used for liquid scintillators.
 Assuming the low energy neutron flux to be isotropic we measured only few angles: 70 and 90 degrees for $^3$He tube and 130 degrees for $^6$Li-silicon detector.
 The event rates were fairly low, hence the distance to the target was chosen to be 64 cm for $^3$He tube and 69 cm for $^6$LiF-silicon detector.

 The $^3$He tube energy response to thermalized neutrons from an AmBe source was first analyzed for the purpose of ADC calibration.
 Using this calibration, energy spectra of the data taken during the experiment were obtained.

-In order to remove environmental background of neutrons scattered from the surrounding materials shadow bar measurements were subtracted from the data.
-Since the $^3$He tube geometry was not optimized for this particular experiment, the contribution of environmental background resulted to be very significant leading to large systematic uncertainties.
+The contribution of the environmental background of neutrons scattered from the surrounding materials was suppressed by wrapping the lateral cylinder surface with a 1 mm thick Cd foil, absorbing completely neutrons with energies below 0.5 eV.
+In order to remove the remaining environmental background shadow bar measurements, using a 1 mm thick Cd foil together with the 50 cm steel cylinder, were subtracted from the data.
+The environmental background subtraction is shown in Fig.~\ref{fig:he3_shadow_bar}.
+The background contribution drops rapidly for deposited energies above 1.5 MeV, corresponding to neutrons with energies higher than 0.8 MeV.
+Since the $^3$He tube geometry was not optimized for this particular experiment the overall background contribution reached 70\%, leading to large systematic uncertainties.

 The obtained spectrum was divided in five bins from 0 to 0.47 MeV according to the energy resolution estimated from Geant4 simulations.
 Then an unfolding procedure was applied to the data.
-First we simulated in Geant4 the $^3$He tube response to the neutron flux measured with liquid scintillators and subtracted it from the data.
+First we simulated in Geant4 the $^3$He tube response to the neutron flux measured with liquid scintillators and subtracted it from the data as shown in Fig.~\ref{fig:he3_edep}.

 Then we extrapolated this flux to lower energies via $T_n^\beta$ dependence, with $\beta$ being an adjustable parameter, and extracted neutron yield in defined kinematic bins using Geant4 simulations of efficiency.
 This step was repeated few times adapting at every iteration the simulated neutron yield to the extracted one.
 Once the extraction procedure converged, we obtained the final neutron yield at low energies shown in Fig.~\ref{fig:le_extrapol} in comparison to liquid scintillator data.

 The highest point of $^3$He data was found to be in good agreement with liquid scintillator measurements.
 In particular, the data from liquid scintillator without PSD extend down to 0.3 MeV with somewhat larger systematic uncertainties.
 Although the estimated systematic uncertainties of $^3$He data resulted to be $>50$\%, the obtained data allowed to constrain the missing part of the neutron energy spectra.
 The systematic uncertainty of $^3$He data contributes for 50\% to the uncertainty of the integrated neutron yield, although in absolute value it corresponds to only 3\% of the yield.